 The palace sits in a region initially called Tehran Arg that was the city’s northern border and gateway during the Qajar era, which is a good measure to find how much the city has expanded since then.
-The palace was established during Safavid era and the next dynasties added to this structure.
+The palace was established during the Safavid era and the next dynasties added to this structure.
 Today the complex consists of 17 palaces, museums, and halls.

-The main changes were made during Naser al-Din Shah Qajar kingdom.
+The main changes were made during the Naser al-Din Shah Qajar kingdom.
 Because his kingdom was long (49 years) and he was the first Iranian king who traveled to the western countries a lot and was impressed by their architecture so he tried to build similar structures in Tehran.

 On the right corner of the same building, there is another terrace called Khalvat-e Karim Khani (Karim Khan Nook).
-There used to be a marble fountain in this terrace and Naser al-Din Shah would lay there smoking his Qalayan and enjoying the beautiful lush garden.
-The fountain is removed and the marble tomb stone of Naser al-Din Shah is brought here.
-The terrace with the fountain can be seen in an artwork done by the great and well-known Iranian artist of Qajar era, Kamalol Molk.
+There used to be a marble fountain on this terrace and Naser al-Din Shah would lay there smoking his Qalayan and enjoying the beautiful lush garden.
+The fountain is removed and the marble tombstone of Naser al-Din Shah is brought here.
+The terrace with the fountain can be seen in an artwork done by the great and well-known Iranian artist of the Qajar era, Kamalol Molk.
 You’ll see his works in different halls of the complex such as Talar-e Ayaheh (Mirror Hall) and Howz Khaneh (Pool Room).

-In the Container Hall (Talar-e Zorouf) you can see the chinaware that Qajar Kings received as a gift from European kings and queens such as Napoleon Bonaparte, Nicholas I of Russia, Queen Victoria, and etc.
+In the Container Hall (Talar-e Zorouf) you can see the chinaware that Qajar Kings received as a gift from European kings and queens such as Napoleon Bonaparte, Nicholas I of Russia, Queen Victoria, etc.